tasosbit/conduit/README.md

 > If you get any package-related errors in this step, try running `go mod tidy`

 > [!NOTE]
 > The conduit indexer module replacement relies on the conduit and indexer project directories belonging to the same directory.
-If this is unsuitable, edit go.mod to replace `../code/indexer` with the relative or absolute path of your local clone of indexer.
+If this is unsuitable, edit go.mod to replace the relative path `../indexer` in the last line with the relative or absolute path of your local clone of indexer.

 # System Requirements